 4. Offer a New Idea.

 Innovate.
 Of course, we all set out to innovate, but how often are innovative approaches actually taken to market?
 So be the one to take on the risk of introducing a new way or a new thing.
-One great thing about being a small business owner is that you have natural agility that big organizational systems simply cannot allow.
+One great thing about being a small retail business owner is that you have natural agility that big organizational systems simply cannot allow.
 For all their surface-level commitments to agile, protocols in large companies more typically require mountains of red tape to put the financial and formal supports in place for pursuit of an innovative process.
 With a relatively small team and far fewer obstacles, a small business can create, plan, iterate, and ultimately roll out market-disrupting changes much faster — a winning competitive advantage.

-A small business doesn’t usually have the wherewithal to launch large, complex, expensive innovations, but you don’t really need to do so.
+A small retail business doesn’t usually have the wherewithal to launch large, complex, expensive innovations, but you don’t really need to do so.
 You don’t have to announce some revolutionary technology to disrupt the market.
 Your growth through innovation can simply be from offering a new and better way of producing something, that your market will appreciate.
 It could be a new way of doing marketing, sales, customer service, fulfillment, packaging, shipping, or any other process.

 5. Merge or Acquire.